sudhanshu27/sudhanshu27/README.md

 ### Hi there 👋

 **My name is Sudhanshu Pal.
-I recently graduated in 2023.
+I graduated in 2023.
 I completed my bachelor's in Electronics and Instrumentation Engineering.**

 **I enjoy solving Data Structures and Algorithmic Problems.**